Skip to main content

 Magnetic Fast Charger to USB-C Cable

-The Apple Watch Series 10 leads Layer 1 because it is the only emergency response device in this category that aging adults actually wear consistently.
-Medical alert pendants suffer from "stigma abandonment" — studies of older adults show they leave dedicated medical alert devices behind when leaving the house because they don't want to look like they need one.
-The Apple Watch passes that test because it looks like a regular watch.
+The Apple Watch Series 10 leads Layer 1 because it is the only emergency response device that aging adults wear consistently.
+Medical alert pendants suffer from stigma abandonment — seniors leave them at home, reducing effective coverage during out-of-home hours when fall risk is highest.
+The Apple Watch passes the compliance test because it resembles a conventional timepiece, not a medical device.

 What We Love

-• ECG + fall detection combotwo FDA-cleared monitoring functions in one device
+• ECG plus fall detection combo — two FDA-cleared monitoring functions in one device

 • Apple Health ecosystem — long-term data sharing with physicians without a separate app